Shopping and kids make a terrible combination. Here is how I go shopping with my kids and not lose my mind or temper.

 4 Ways to Save your Sanity when Shopping with Kids:

-- I set out expectation beforehand: “We are only buying milk and bread- nothing else” or “We can pick out 1 treat- and I have to approve of it”.
+- I set out expectations beforehand: “We are only buying milk and bread- nothing else” or “We can pick out 1 treat- and I have to approve of it”.

-- In the store I try to keep them as engaged as possible in what we actually have to buy.
+- I try to keep them as engaged as possible in what we actually have to buy in the store.
 I let them pick the items of the shelf.
 I offer options- red or green peppers?
 I have them hold the items that we are purchasing.